How a close relationship with God can

 The article, “How to believe in God” gives directions, if needed, on how to reach that particular objective, i.e. ‘believing’.

-Like me in my years as an atheist, you may have already recognised that the state of contentment in life for which you had hoped is actually unattainable!
-For a starter, ‘getting what we want, and getting it when we want it’, is rarely going to happen.
-And oh so often, as a result, prime objectives in life do go ‘pear shaped’.
-We often find ourselves struggling, as a result, trying to be philosophical about it all...
+Like me in my years as an atheist, you may have already recognised that the contentment in life which you had hoped for is largely unattainable!
+For a starter, ‘getting what we want, and getting it when we want it’, does not happen too often in life.
+And oh so often, as a result, our big objectives do go ‘pear-shaped’.
+We often find ourselves struggling, as a result, trying to be philosophical about it all …

 Starting to sound familiar?

 Even in my early days of faith, I found myself on a journey that offered a very different way of life.
 As a baptised Christian, that included going to church, reading the Bible and engaging with God in my life.
 Strangely, it was no longer all about me.
 I was in fact walking in the ‘shadow’ of something far larger.
 And I came to realise that ‘I had some new responsibilities to meet’ as a result of my faith.
 Yet, I also found myself becoming … strangely I guessed at the time … contented.